StarFleet1334/GymApplication/README.md

 Users are able to log their activities and view them both as trainers and as trainees.Application provides the functionality to modify profile information and activate or deactivate profiles and etc.

 # How to run
-* First should be run Second MicroService repository's discovery service -> workload service -> Gym Service
+* First should be run Second MicroService repository's discovery service
+* Second We must Database then ActiveMQ and then either this microservice or workload microservice
 * Access Swagger on url: http://localhost:8080/swagger-ui.html
 * Related project or Second MicroService that is connected to this: https://github.com/StarFleet1334/MicroServicesGEureka

-* For ActiveMQ I use Docker and here are commands to run it:
+# Active MQ
-* docker pull quay.io/artemiscloud/activemq-artemis-broker:latest
+* docker pull rmohr/activemq:latest
-* docker run -it --rm -p 61616:61616 -p 8161:8161 quay.io/artemiscloud/activemq-artemis-broker:latest
+* docker run -it --rm -p 61616:61616 -p 8161:8161 rmohr/activemq:latest
+* If you want to access url: http://localhost:8161/
-* and as user: artemis
+* Type as user: admin
-* and as password: simply-artemis
+* Type as password: admin

+# Database
+* Database used: MariaDb
+* to start up run : 'docker-compose up' from source directory
+* to view actual data different GUI's can be used.
+In my case I use DBeaver 24.3.0

-# Access
+# Swagger
 * In Swagger to start accessing endpoints first you should login as admin and credentials are following:
 * username: admin
 * password: admin